brandonfonseca/PyTorch-Course-2019/README.md

 This course covered a lot of material pertaining to PyTorch and computer vision applications.
 The notebooks in this repository increse in complexity in ascending order.

 It is important to note that the code in the following notebooks can be made much cleaner through refactoring.
 When writing this code I really wanted to emphasize the progression of my learning and understanding of the material.
 Therefore, some of the code is not PEP 8 compliant.

+If you are having issues viewing a notebook in GitHub's native viewer please copy the link to the notebook into the following website: https://nbviewer.jupyter.org/

 ## Notebook #1 - Tensor Operations